revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/04-Components.md

 ---

-19. Which lifecycle hook called only one?
+19. Which lifecycle hook is called only one?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)